More Alabama IVF providers pause treatment after court ruling on frozen embryos

 “The moments that our patients are wanting to have by growing their families — Christmas mornings with grandparents, kindergarten, going in the first day of school, with little backpacks— all that stuff is what this is about.
 Those are the real moments that this ruling could deprive patients of,” he said.

-Dr. Brett Davenport, a doctor at Fertility Institute of North Alabama, posted a video to social media Wednesday urging his patients not to panic, saying that IVF care would continue
+“What we do could not be any more pro-life.
+We’re trying to help couples who can’t otherwise conceive a child,” Davenport said.

-“We are still going to perform IVF as we always have,” Davenport said in the video.
+He added that a fraction of fertilized eggs result in pregnancy when a couple is trying to conceive naturally.
+What fertility doctors do with IVF is in many ways “mimicking the natural process that happens in a female body,” he said.

-Justices — citing language in the Alabama Constitution that the state recognizes the “rights of the unborn child” — said three couples could sue for wrongful death when their frozen embryos were destroyed in a accident at a storage facility.
+In their ruling last week, justices — citing language in the Alabama Constitution that the state recognizes the “rights of the unborn child” — said three couples could sue for wrongful death when their frozen embryos were destroyed in an accident at a storage facility.

 Although the Alabama court case centered on whether embryos were covered under the wrongful death of a minor statute, some said treating the embryo as a child could have broader implications.